 Sometimes it is hard to break a habit while you are in the routine of the rat race so Travelling, even if just heading to the mountains or along the coast for the weekend (chose a destination in nature rather than a big city), will help you tap into life as an adventure, and that is a great time to make changes in your life without having to do anything too bold or dramatic.

 Getting organized is about reducing the clutter in your life, both internally and externally, so you can find peace.
-Watch my webinars and buy yourself a course of 6 acupuncture treatments (get 10% off) and you will be organized for a year of following through on your resolutions, relaxing, re energizing, relieving pain and living a fabulous year.
+Watch my webinars and book in for a course of acupuncture treatments and you will be organized for a year of following through on your resolutions, relaxing, re energizing, relieving pain and living a fabulous year.

 Happy New Year everyone!